benofben/benlackey/posts/Hyperion/README.md

 # Hyperion

-Keats Hyperion
+Keats simulacrum in Hyperion

-Buffet.
-Hyak
+Buffet vs Hyak
-Popper.
-Plato
+Popper vs Plato
 Bill and Ted, So crates

+Education use case.

 Hyperion pillage underlying for compute.
 Similar to real world.

-Gates ram max.
+Gates RAM 640kb max.

 Never ending appetite for compute

 It’s the interface.
 OpenAI was text box.
 Demand for video.

-Literacy.
-Guttenberg
+Literacy as a fading blip dating from Guttenberg...